ahawker/django-ulid/README.md

     optional_id = ULIDField()
 ```

-Adding a ULID field to your [Django REST Framework](https://www.django-rest-framework.org/) serializers is also straight forward.
+Adding a ULID field to your [Django REST Framework](https://www.django-rest-framework.org/) serializers is also straightforward.

 Simply importing the `django_ulid.serializers` module will automatically register the `ULIDField` serializer by overriding
 the [serializer_field_mapping](https://www.django-rest-framework.org/api-guide/serializers/#customizing-field-mappings) on the default [ModelSerializer](https://www.django-rest-framework.org/api-guide/serializers/#modelserializer).